bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 - `bit-docs.js`
 - `package.json`

-Where `bit-docs.js` and `package.json` are for registering hooks and specifying dependencies, or other configuration, respectively.
+Where `bit-docs.js` and `package.json` are for registering hooks and specifying dependencies.

 Depending on the the plugin, you might also have files like:

 - `tags.js`
 - `theplugin.js`

-Where `tags.js` or `theplugin.js` contain various functionalities of the plugin.
+Where `tags.js` or `theplugin.js` might contain various functionalities of the plugin.

 ## Registering a Plugin

 To use a plugin within a `bit-docs` enabled project, you must tell the project about the plugin.

-In the case of a plugin named `the-plugin`, you would add it to a project's `package.json` like so:
+In the case of a plugin named `the-plugin`, you would add it to a website project's `package.json` like so:

 ```json
 {